QARIMA: A Quantum Approach To Classical Time Series Analysis: Processes and Algorithms

-\textbf{VQC-based parameterization:} Instead of directly optimizing $\boldsymbol{\theta}$ in Euclidean space, we embed its components as rotation parameters in a shallow VQC denoted $\texttt{build\_vqc\_ma}(q^\star, r)$, where $r$ is the number of entangling repetitions.
-This provides a hardware-compatible representation while preserving a one-to-one correspondence between the parameter vector and the circuit’s $R_y$ rotation angles.
-The optimization is then carried out in a hybrid loop: the VQC generates quantum projections for loss evaluation, and a classical derivative-free solver (COBYLA~\cite{powell1994direct}) updates the parameters to minimize Eq.~\eqref{eq:vqc-ma-opt}.
+\textbf{VQC-based parameterization.} Rather than optimizing the MA coefficient vector directly as an unconstrained Euclidean parameter, QARIMA introduces a trainable VQC parameter vector $\boldsymbol{\eta}\in\mathbb{R}^{q^\star}$.
+The entries of $\boldsymbol{\eta}$ are represented as trainable $R_y(\eta_j)$ rotation angles in a shallow VQC denoted \texttt{build\_vqc\_ma}$(q^\star,r)$, where $r$ is the number of entangling repetitions.
+The MA coefficient vector used in the residual-correction equation is then obtained through the coefficient map $\boldsymbol{\theta}(\boldsymbol{\eta})=\mathrm{Proj}_{\Theta}(\boldsymbol{\eta})$.
+This provides a hardware-compatible parameterization while preserving a direct correspondence between VQC rotation parameters and MA coefficients.
+In the hybrid optimization loop, compact swap-test projections are used inside the MA loss evaluation, and a classical derivative-free optimizer such as COBYLA~\cite{powell1994direct} updates $\boldsymbol{\eta}$ to minimize $\mathcal{L}_{\mathrm{MA}}(\boldsymbol{\theta}(\boldsymbol{\eta}))$.